AMReX-ABM/ExaEpi/docs/source/usage/how_to_run.rst

 * ``disease.immune_length_mean`` (`float`, default ``180``)
     The mean amount of time *in days* agents are immune post-infection
 * ``disease.immune_length_std`` (`float`, default ``60``)
-    The standard deviation associated with the above mean, i.e. the length is drawn from a normal distribution
+    The standard deviation associated with the above mean, i.e. the length is drawn from a normal distribution, in days.
 * ``disease.latent_length_mean`` (`float`, default ``3.0``)
-    Mean length of time from exposure until agent becomes infectious in days.
+    Mean length of time from exposure until agent becomes infectious, in days.
 * ``disease.latent_length_std`` (`float`, default ``1.0``)
-    Standard deviation of the latent period in days.
+    Standard deviation of the latent period, in days.
 * ``disease.infectious_length_mean`` (`float`, default ``6.0``)
     Mean length of the infectious period in days.
 This counter starts once the latent phase is over.
 * ``disease.infectious_length_std`` (`float`, default ``1.0``)
-    Standard deviation of the infectious period in days.
+    Standard deviation of the infectious period, in days.
 * ``disease.incubation_length_mean`` (`float`, default ``5.0``)
-    Mean length of the time from exposure until symptoms develop in days.
+    Mean length of the time from exposure until symptoms develop, in days.
 * ``disease.incubation_length_std`` (`float`, default ``1.0``)
-    Standard deviation of the time until symptom development in days.
+    Standard deviation of the time until symptom development, in days.
 * ``disease.hospitalization_days`` (`list of float`, default ``3.0 8.0 7.0``)
     Number of hospitalization days for age groups: under 50, 50-64, 65 and over.
 * ``disease.xmit_comm`` (`list of float`, default ``0.000018125 0.000054375 0.000145 0.000145 0.000145 0.0002175``)